 This is where starch comes in.
 The waffle batter contains cassava flour which is naturally high in starch and arrowroot starch.
 The starch in these ingredients helps hold the gingerbread waffle batter together.

-Can I Make Gingerbread Waffles Ahead Of Time
+Can I Make Gluten-Free Gingerbread Waffles Ahead Of Time

 Yes, you can make gingerbread waffles ahead of time.
 It’s better to make them ahead of time, especially if you are serving gingerbread waffles on Christmas Day.